beschuldigung/AlgoRU-Russian-Algorithmic-Inflector/README.md

 # Russian-Algorithmic-Inflector
-This is an ongoing project for what will eventually become a python library for performing algorithmic morphological changes in Russian nouns and verbs
+This is an ongoing project for what will eventually become a python library for performing algorithmic morphological changes on Russian nouns and verbs

 # morph() Class